 Many different mechanical and malignant conditions can cause horsetail syndrome (damage to the nerve bundle that extends from the base of the spine).

-The characteristic symptoms are progressive worsening, severe lower back pain accompanied by weakness, numbness or tingling in both legs, and loss of control of the bladder and bowel.
+The characteristic symptoms are progressive worsening, severe lower back pain accompanied by weakness, numbness or tingling in both legs, and loss of bladder and bowel control.

-An abdominal aortic aneurysm is a bulge in the wall of the abdominal aorta, the large vessel that carries the oxygenated blood from the heart to the lower part of the body.
+An abdominal aortic aneurysm is a bulge in the abdominal aorta wall.
+This large vessel carries the oxygenated blood from the heart to the lower part of the body.
 This lump increases the risk of the aorta breaking.

-Men over 65 who smoke have the greatest risk of having an abdominal aortic aneurysm.
+Men over 65 whom smoke have the most significant risk of having an abdominal aortic aneurysm.

-Meningitis is an infection of the meninges (the membranes that cover the brain and spinal cord).
-The infection can be caused by a virus or by bacteria.
+Meningitis is an infection of the meninges (the membranes covering the brain and spinal cord).
+The disease can be caused by a virus or by bacteria.

-I would feel more stiffness than the pain of meningitis, meningitis and stiffness will be found mainly in the neck area.
+I would feel more stiffness than meningitis pain; meningitis and stiffness will be found mainly in the neck area.
 You may also have a fever or headache.
 It may bother you to look at the bright light.

 There are vaccines available for children and adults that protect against bacterial meningitis.

-Yes, crushing pain in the chest is the most common symptom of heart attack in both men and women.
+Yes, crushing pain in the chest is the most common heart attack symptom in men and women.

 In contrast, women may have fewer typical symptoms, such as pain or pressure in the upper back.

-The metastasis back causes pain due to nerve compression, or metastasis caused because the bone fracture.
+The metastasis back causes pain due to nerve compression or metastasis caused because bone fracture.

-It becomes a medical emergency if horsetail syndrome occurs, it is a serious disease that describes the extreme pressure and swelling of the nerves at the end of the spinal cord.
+It becomes a medical emergency if horsetail syndrome occurs; it is a severe disease that describes the extreme pressure and swelling of the nerves at the end of the spinal cord.